Automated Database Testing via LLM-Synthesized SQL Features: Introduction

 \section{Introduction}

 Database Management Systems (DBMSs) are large, complex, and fundamental software systems.
 Unsurprisingly, they are prone to bugs.
 Various approaches have been proposed to detect~\emph{logic bugs} in them using automated testing~\cite{slutz1998massive, rigger2020finding,rigger2020detecting,rigger2020testing, hao2023pinolo, tang2023detecting}.
 They primarily tackle the so-called \emph{test-oracle problem} by validating whether a DBMS operates as expected, for example, by deriving an equivalent query from a given input query to check whether the DBMS produces consistent results~\cite{zhang2025constant, rigger2020finding, rigger2020detecting, ba2024keep}.
-Such test oracles have successfully identified hundreds of bugs in popular DBMSs like SQLite, MySQL, and PostgreSQL.
-Various other approaches have been proposed for fuzzing DBMSs; however, as they lack test oracles, they miss logic bugs that do not also manifest as crashes~\cite{zhong2020squirrel, fu2023griffin, yang2024towards}.
+Such test oracles have successfully identified hundreds of bugs in popular traditional DBMSs like SQLite and MySQL, as well as emerging DBMSs like DuckDB and TiDB.
 Most automated DBMS testing tools automatically derive SQL test cases.
-They can be broadly classified into generation-based ones, which generate test cases from scratch, based on rule-based generators, while mutation-based ones mutate existing SQL statements.
+They can be broadly classified into generation-based ones, which generate test cases from scratch, based on rule-based generators, while mutation-based ones mutate existing statements.

 More than a thousand DBMSs exist,\footnote{https://dbdb.io/} and automatically applying existing testing tools to all of them is challenging.
-The key challenge is that DBMSs' dialects differ in both syntax and semantics, including functions and data types, on which existing automated testing approaches are based.
+The key challenge is that DBMSs' dialects differ in both syntax and semantics, including operations and data types, which existing automated testing approaches utilize in their tests.
 To test dialect-specific features, both mutators and generators would ideally generate or mutate instances of these features.
-Mutation-based test case generation~\cite{liang2022detecting, jiang2024detecting} depends on high-quality seed inputs, which may come from test suites.
-However, the validity rates of executing the test suite across different DBMSs are often low due to significant dialect differences~\cite{Zhong2025understanding}.
-Besides, mutation-based testing tools are difficult to employ to find logic bugs since the test oracle imposes strict input constraints.
+Mutation-based test case generation~\cite{liang2022detecting, jiang2024detecting} depends on high-quality seed inputs, which can be extracted from test suites.
+However, tests are often inapplicable to DBMSs other than those for which they were written due to significant dialect differences~\cite{Zhong2025understanding}.
+Besides, mutation-based testing tools are difficult to employ to find logic bugs since many test oracles impose strict input constraints.
 Conversely, generation-based methods~\cite{rigger2020detecting, rigger2020finding, rigger2020testing} require significant human effort to create DBMS-specific generators.